Z3rio/zerio-duty/README.md

 	> If the player doesnt exist / isnt online, then false will be returned.
 - setDuty(identifier<string>, newValue<boolean>)
 	> Updates the duty status for the inputted player.
 Doesn't return anything.
+- getPlayersOnDuty(jobName<string>)
+	> Returns a table with all players on duty for a specific job.
+This is based on ESX.GetExtendedPlayers, therefore the players returned are actual player objects / ESX players.
+- getPlayersOffDuty(jobName<string>)
+	> Returns a table with all players that are off duty for a specific job.
+This is based on ESX.GetExtendedPlayers, therefore the players returned are actual player objects / ESX players.

 ## Client